anderson-aristotle/html-css-bootstrap-layout/README.md

 Let's get some firsthand experience writing Bootstrap.
 Using the documentation we discussed earlier, write a simple grid in the `index.html` file located in this repo.
-Make use of col-xs-#, col-sm-#, col-md-#, and col-lg-#.
+Make use of col-#, col-sm-#, col-md-#, and col-lg-#.

 ## Lab: Laptop/Desktop Layout